KiriakiKad/CSharp-Projects/CSharp-Begginer-Projects/README.md

 - **StringBuilder usage**
 - **FileInfo class for file operations**

-These examples are ideal for building a solid foundation in C# programming by learning how to control program flow, manage collections, work with text, and handle files.
+These examples are ideal for building a solid foundation in C# programming by learning how to control program flow, manage collections, work with text and handle files.

 ## Development Environment